We hope you share our enthusiasm for the special place which is Highcliffe School and welcome an application on behalf of your son or daughter.

 Telephone 01425 273381

-In the normal year of entry, parents will be informed about the allocation of a place by letter, sent by first class post on 1st March 2019, or the nearest working day after.
+In the normal year of entry, parents will be informed about the allocation of a place by letter, sent by first class post on 1st March 2020, or the nearest working day after, or alternatively if an online application was placed, parental check can be performed online.

 If you wish your child to attend Highcliffe School but there are no places available, you may have your child’s name placed on a waiting list.
 The waiting list operates in accordance with the published admission criteria.